These early archaeological campaigns led to new catalogs of inscriptions that built upon

 CIS I.1, 1881-1887).
 His definitive collection reshuffled the previous common order of inscriptions and incorporated newer texts gathered by Pricot de Sainte-Marie, by Delattre, and by Reinach & Babelon, etc. This

-Corpus did have some glaring omissions, however, lacking many well-known inscriptions from funerary contexts (e.g.
+Corpus does have some glaring omissions, however, since it lacks many well-known inscriptions from funerary contexts (e.g.

-Carthaginensis octava), lacking many well-known Neo-Punic insciptions, and lacking many inscriptions from North Africa found outside of Carthage (e.g. from Cirta / Constantine,
+Carthaginensis octava), from Neo-Punic contexts, and from sites outside of Carthage, even other North African sites (e.g. Cirta / Constantine,

 Judas 1857, 1861, 1866, cf.